JetsGame/GroomRL/runcards/README.md

 The groomer_env entry is itself a dictionary containing all the environment parameters for the groomer.
 - fn: the data set used for the fit
+- fn_bkg: training file of background events for the fit
+- val: the validation data for the fit
 - mass: the target mass
 - nev: number of events to load
 - width: width parameter used in the reward